You’ve scheduled a pickup. The truck is coming next week. Now what?

 Think about how we’re going to get the equipment out of your building.

-For data center or server room pickups specifically, consider whether racks need to be powered down, cables disconnected, and equipment unracked before we arrive, or whether you’d like us to handle that as part of the service.
+For server room or data center pickups specifically, consider whether racks need to be powered down, cables disconnected, and equipment unracked before we arrive, or whether you’d like us to handle that as part of the service.
+Either works — we just need to know in advance so we bring the right crew and tools.

 Communicate With Your Team